 10 CFR 40.31 (j)(3)(xii)

-As determined by your supervisor or the person designated as a resource, perform the following tasks under the guidance of a qualified uel acility mergency reparedness nspector:
+As determined by your supervisor or the person designated as a resource, perform the following tasks under the guidance of a qualified fuel facility emergency preparedness inspector:

 Review the licensee’s corrective action program to determine if emergency preparedness issues are being tracked for resolution.
 Review if emergency preparedness issues are prioritized according to importance.

 Obtain and review a copy of the exercise and/or drill critique items entered into the licensee’s corrective action program since the previous inspection.
-Determine if the data indicates trends in areas such as event classification, notification, protective action recommendation, monitoring, and command and control.
-Discuss your conclusions with a qualified uel acility mergency reparedness nspector.
+Determine if the data indicates trends in areas such as event classification, notification, protective action recommendation(s), monitoring, and command and control.
+Discuss your conclusions with a qualified fuel facility emergency preparedness inspector.

 If available review documentation associated with an activation of the emergency response organization in response to an actual emergency classification, Determine if documentation was adequate to support independent conclusion concerning the following: